tidal-music/tidal-sdk-android/auth/README.md

 To implement the login redirect flow, follow these steps or refer to our [Demo app](https://github.com/tidal-music/tidal-sdk-android/tree/main/auth/apps/demo) implementation.

-1. Initiate the process by initialising [Auth](./auth/src/main/kotlin/com/tidal/sdk/auth/TidalAuth. kt).
+1. Initiate the process by initialising [TidalAuth](https://github.com/tidal-music/tidal-sdk-android/blob/main/auth/src/main/kotlin/com/tidal/sdk/auth/TidalAuth.kt).
 2. For the first login:
     * Acquire `Auth` from your `TidalAuth` instance.
 Call its `initializeLogin` function, which returns the login URL.
 Open this URL in a webview, where the user can log in using their username/password.